Close

 Effects of TORCH Infections on Pregnancy

-• Birth defects like bad eyesight, loss of hearing, diabetes at a young age, heart defects, cataracts, and developmental disorders are noticed in babies whose mothers were detected with rubella in the first trimester.
+• Birth defects like bad eyesight, loss of hearing, diabetes at a young age, heart defects, cataracts, and developmental disorders are noticed in babies whose mothers were infected with rubella in the first trimester.

 • A direct result of TORCH infection during pregnancy is a miscarriage.